-A low-carb diet is an effective way to manage weight and promote weight loss.
+A low-carb diet is probably the most effective way to manage weight and live longer.

 A general rule of thumb is to:

 - consume animal proteins such as meat, fish, and eggs, as well as above-ground vegetables and natural fats like butter, and

 - avoid sugary and starchy foods, including bread, pasta, rice, beans, and potatoes.

 Eat when you experience hunger and stop eating when you feel satiated.